 The reality of how little time I have left has finally set in.
 Yesterday when I was leaving the office and telling the girls all the things we had to do and we realized that we only have 4 days in the office left together… tears began welling in our eyes and I cracked.

 I enjoyed the sightseeing in Europe, the beach-lounging in Mexico, the girl bonding in Australia, the spiritual quest in Costa Rica but this has been a different kind of travel.
 You are not whipping around, visiting each city for one day, in a comfortable tour bus, nor are you drinking with new found one-day friends in an unfamiliar hostel.
 You also don’t have to chase after something called “culture,” to show that you did indeed visit this place.
-In have been a culprit myself of collecting junk- key chains, photoframes, jewellery that will break in a week... of trying to get a picture of myself to capture this new environment for others to see...
+In have been a culprit myself of collecting junk- key chains, photoframes, jewellery... of trying to get a picture of myself to capture this new environment for others to see...

 This time around, I have become the culture.
-I will put chillis in my food, go to clean a dish before I use it, speak at a new rate (after months of trying to be heard properly- competing with the British accent they are used to- I have definitelty slowed), and go in for a cheek to cheek embrace with everyone I meet.
+I will put no longer cringe at chillies in my food, I've started to speak at a new rate (after months of trying to be heard properly and competing with the British accent they are used to), and I will crave the cheek to cheek embrace with everyone I meet.
 This will be the proof.

 I’ve discovered this new kind of travel now where you can settle in somewhere, build relationships with people, get to know another culture first hand, and work.
 Being busy with something meaningful is the key (and volunteering is so great because even if some of the daily tasks don’t seem meaningful your presence alone is probably making some impact).